jedwood/omega_doorlock/README.md

 # omega_doorlock

-This borrows *heavily* from the `omega_garage` project, which is node.js application that can control your garage door(s).
+This was inspired heavily by the `omega_garage` project, which is a node.js application that can control your garage door(s).

 This app uses a configuration file to define pins, the name of the door lock that the pin corresponds with, and a sensor pin for the magnetic proximity sensor.